What is a Model in Project Management?

 Sound difficult?
 Getting the combination right is probably easier than you think, especially if you’ve had a bit of project management experience already.

-Categories of Models
+Categories of models

 There are a selection of commonly used models that feature as part of the life of a project manager.
 The project management models most likely to come up in your Project Management Professional (

-- Situational leadership
+- Situational leadership (Blanchard)

-- Conflict
+- Conflict (notably the Thomas-Kilmann model)

-- Project team development models (e.g. Tuckman)
+- Project team development models (like Tuckman and Drexler/Sibbet)

-- Negotiating
+- Negotiating (like Covey’s Think Win-Win)

-- Planning
+- Planning (Boehm)

 - Process groups